-- Participants who perform dynamic stretching will show a significant increase in horizontal jump distance. - Participants who perform dynamic stretching will experience to increase in speed.
+• Participants who performed dynamic stretching showed a significant increase in horizontal jump distance.

+• Participants who performed dynamic stretching led to increase in speed

 Objectives

 - To study the impact of dynamic warm-up stretching on the SLJ Distance of athletes. - To study the impact of dynamic warm-up stretching on the speed of athletes.